-90.434 Trade Practices
+90.434 Trade Practices S1 S2 Hpw4 C3

-Utilizing a transactional approach, the subject analyses the competitive process and the extent to which departures from competition should be regulated.
+Analyses the competitive process and the extent to which departures from competition should be regulated.
 Focus is put on the Trade Practices Act and the decisions of the Trade Practices Commission, the Trade Practices Tribunal and the Federal Court thereunder.
-Comparative American, English and EEC decisions in the trade practices area are considered.
+Comparative US, English and EEC decisions in the trade practices area are considered.

-90.435 insurance Law
+90.435 Insurance Law

 Basic principles of insurance law.
 Topics: 1.
 Principles of insurance law; insurable interest, indemnity, good faith, subrogation, contribution; 2.
 Insurance contracts: formation, warranties and conditions, cover, claims, brokers and agents; 3.
-The changes effected by the relevant legislation and the residual problems
+The changes effected by the relevant legislation and the residual problems.

-90.437 Commercial law A
+90.437 Commercial Law A